Jacqueline Diamond - Home

 It took ten years of rejection slips (after I graduated from college--I also collected a few earlier) before I sold my first book, and that was just the beginning.
 My writing grows and changes as the years go by.

 My first successful novel, the Regency romance Lady in Disguise, sold in 1982 to Walker and Co. for $2,500.
 Not exactly a fortune even that many years ago!
-The good news is that I've reissued it as an ebook, along with four other light-hearted Regencies set in Jane Austen’s era.
+The good news is that I've reissued it as an ebook, along with five other light-hearted Regencies set in Jane Austen’s era.

 From the age of four or five, I knew I wanted to be a writer.
 I was born in 1949 in Menard, Texas, where my father, Maurice Hyman M.D., was the only doctor in town.
 He delivered me and my older brother, Paul, at home.
 When I was six, we moved to Louisville, Kentucky, where Dad did his residency in psychiatry.